Like whiskeys, there are more whiskey glasses than time to try them all. Which to use?

 But the real idea is to make something that looks cool, and this glass/ice combo does look cool in a simplified cubist sort of way.
 To achieve the full look, however, one must pour a substantial amount of whiskey into the glass.
 So if you know you want a double out of the gate, great.
 I did enjoy the Tom’s Foolery chilled.
 The ice and water released some crisper, almost fruity spiced notes.
 But it didn’t take long for the ice to melt and dilute the taste down to the intensity of a light, watery iced tea.

 I’m ultimately not the best assessor of this glass, actually, since I generally don’t use ice.
 It is fun to look at.
 And I’ve used the glass occasionally for very high proof bourbons that I don’t mind getting diluted by the melting ice, and to chart how the bourbon responds to progressive rather than a singular dilution.
 But for anyone who does like ice, and cubist art, this might be a perfect glass.
-I just have to remember to put it in the freezer before they arrive!
+You just have to remember to put it in the freezer a few hours before Happy Hour.

 So, the Norlan Rauk Heavy Tumbler.